LucaVHW/frontloops-exercises/README.md

 ### A series of challenges from frontloops to test your front-end skills.
-They only give you the images, a video to recreate the animations, and the design to recreate.
+They only give you the images, a video to recreate the animations, and the design as an image to recreate.